KateySt/taskflow/README.md

 9. **Testing**
     - **Unit Tests:** Service logic validation using JUnit and Mockito.
     - **Integration Tests:** REST endpoints tested with MockMvc.
-    - **Security Tests:** Validation of access control and token authentication.

 10. **Deployment**
     - **Docker & CI/CD:**
         - `Dockerfile` and `docker-compose` for containerization.
         - CI/CD pipelines via GitHub Actions or Jenkins.
-    - Deployment to cloud platforms like Heroku, AWS, or DigitalOcean.

 ---